7 SEATER CARS OR

 Once upon a time, if you needed a car that seated more than five people your choices were somewhat limited.
 Not any more.
-Now you can choose between a stylish 7 seater SUV, MPV or crossover.
-Or if you need even more room, a cavenous 8 seater MPV.
+Now you can choose between a stylish 7 seater car, MPV or crossover.
+Or if you need even more room, a cavenous 8 seater MPV

 1. The space factor: How much do you really need?

-If your family is quite young or you don’t regularly need all seven seats, a 7 seater SUV may be the right choice.
-The flip up rear seats in the Santa Fe SUV have the added advantage of folding flat into the floor giving you a vast 1,615 litres of boot space.
-That means big loads travel easy when you’ve five or fewer people on board – perfect for growing families with lots to carry around.
+If your family is quite young or you don’t regularly need all seven seats, a Santa Fe may be the right choice.
+The flip up rear seats in the Santa Fe have the added advantage of folding flat into the floor giving you a vast 1,615 litres of boot space.

 For a group of adults or teenagers, the i800 has a visible advantage over the Santa Fe with eight full size seats and sliding rear doors making it a breeze to get in and out.
 The Santa Fe’s third row seats are more suitable for smaller people on longer journeys whereas the second and third rows in the i800 MPV can split and slide making it extremely flexible.
 Even with all seats in position there’s still a large 842 litres of space making the MPV the ultimate big family people carrier.